Description

 Battery Cell Cover

 The battery cell cover is welded to the top of the jar, forming a leak-proof seal.
+The lead bushings on the cover are then soldered to the battery posts.

 Floating Battery Post Bushing